LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Related Works

 \subsection{Memory in Visual Navigation}

-In embodied visual navigation, effective memory of the environment is a critical factor for this long-horizon task.
-Some end-to-end approaches \cite{ramrakhya2022habitat}\cite{wortsman2019learning} employ RNN-based architectures such as LSTMs or GRUs to encode implicit memory.
-In contrast, modular methods typically adopt explicit map representations to store and utilize environmental information.
-A common paradigm is to use 2D semantic grid maps \cite{chaplot2020object}\cite{ramakrishnan2022poni}\cite{yokoyama2024vlfm}\cite{busch2024one}, which discretize the environment into spatial grids, assigning each grid a semantic label or high-dimensional embedding.
-Some works \cite{kim2023topological}\cite{yin2025unigoal} construct scene graphs to model spatial relationships between objects and rooms, facilitating long-term planning through graph-based reasoning.
-Recently, GaussNav \cite{lei2025gaussnav} introduced 3D Gaussian Splatting (3DGS) as a memory representation, leveraging its fine-grained geometric rendering capabilities to distinguish object instances.
-It uses a closed category set and is primarily designed for instance image-goal navigation.
-In contrast, our work proposes a language 3DGS memory module that stores language features of objects, enabling multi-modal open-vocabulary querying.
+Effective memory is critical for long-horizon navigation.
+While some approaches encode implicit memory using RNNs \cite{ramrakhya2022habitat}, explicit representations are preferred for complex environments.
+A common paradigm is to use 2D semantic grid maps \cite{chaplot2020object}\cite{yokoyama2024vlfm}, which discretize the environment into spatial grids, assigning each grid a semantic label or high-dimensional embedding.
+However, such 2D projections inevitably lose vertical spatial details and are highly susceptible to multi-view feature inconsistencies.
+Some works \cite{Werby2024HierarchicalO3}\cite{yin2025unigoal} construct scene graphs to model spatial relationships between objects and rooms.
+However, such paradigm often over-abstracts the environment by aggressively compressing dense visual information into sparse node embeddings.
+Recently, 3DGS has emerged as a promising dense representation (e.g., GaussNav \cite{lei2025gaussnav}, IGL-Nav \cite{Guo2025IGLNavI3}).
+Yet, these methods tailored to instance image-goal navigation, rely heavily on high-fidelity RGB rendering for visual matching.
+Such dense multi-view observations are typically not available during rapid robotic exploration.
+In contrast, LagMemo utilizes a codebook-quantized language 3DGS memory, preserving 3D spatial-semantic correlations while enabling efficient retrieval directly within the feature space.
+This design not only enables multi-modal open-vocabulary querying but also ensures robust localization even when geometric reconstruction is imperfect due to sparse exploration views.